pantheon-systems/documentation/source/content/guides/fastly-pantheon/05-fastly-new-relic.md

 - You have already [connected your Fastly account to your Pantheon account](/guides/fastly-pantheon/connect-fastly)

-- You have a [Splunk](https://www.splunk.com/) account

-## Integrate New Relic with Your Splunk and Fastly Accounts on Pantheon
+## Integrate New Relic with Your Fastly Account on Pantheon

-Follow the steps below to use New Relic with Splunk and Fastly on Pantheon.
+Follow the steps below to use New Relic with your Fastly on Pantheon account.

 1. Complete the steps to [Activate New Relic Performance Monitoring](/new-relic#activate-new-relic-performance-monitoring) on Pantheon.